 Transportation Alternatives Program

-The New Mexico Transportation Alternatives Program (TAP) is a Federal reimbursement program authorized through the FAST Act as part of the new Surface Transportation Block Grant (STBG) Program.
+The New Mexico Transportation Alternatives Program (TAP) is a federal reimbursement program authorized through the Infrastructure Investment and Jobs Act as part of the Surface Transportation Block Grant (STBG) Program.

 TAP funds can generally be used for bicycle and pedestrian infrastructure and activities, in addition to other projects, as outlined in the NM Active Transportation and Recreational Programs Guide.
 Each state’s department of transportation administers the program using its own competitive process, in accordance with the law.
 Approximately every two years, NMDOT coordinates with the state’s seven RTPOs and five MPOs on soliciting TAP applications.
 The most current NM Active Transportation and Recreational Programs Guide can be downloaded below.

 The Recreational Trails Program (RTP) is a federal reimbursement program and provides funding to eligible entities within New Mexico to develop and maintain recreational trails and trail-related facilities for both non-motorized and motorized uses.
 These Federal funds benefit recreationists who enjoy hiking, bicycling, in-line skating, equestrianism, cross-country skiing, snowmobiling, off-road motorcycling, all-terrain vehicle riding, and off-road four-wheel driving.
 NMDOT is pleased to provide access to funding for quality, diverse recreational trail projects that will improve New Mexicans’ quality of life across the state.
 The most current NMDOT Active Transportation and Recreational Programs can be downloaded below.

 The Congestion Mitigation and Air Quality Improvement (CMAQ) Program provides a flexible funding source to the State and T/LPAs for transportation projects and programs that help meet the requirements of the Clean Air Act.